neellohitdash/R-DataScience/README.md

 # R-DataScience
-Using r for data science practicing.
+Using r for data science practice.